itsmeshambhus/CrimeAnalytics-ETL-DataMart-Dashboard/README.md

 # 🚓 Police Crime Data Mart – Advanced Databases Project

-This project was developed as part of the **Advanced Databases** module (Level 6, 2024/25), focusing on designing and implementing a complete **Data Mart (DM)** system using real-world techniques.
+This project was developed as part of the **Advanced Databases** module, focusing on designing and implementing a complete **Data Mart (DM)** system using real-world techniques.
 The case study centers on analyzing police crime data to support decision-making and strategic reporting using business intelligence tools.

 ---